riyazpasha9/My-Projects/README.md

 # My-Projects
-I have included the assignments which I have got as a case study from the comapanies.
+I have included the assignments which I have got as a case study from the companies.